What Does Full Coverage Auto Insurance Actually Cover?

 When is full coverage not worth it?

-Full coverage may not be worth the cost if you own an older or high-mileage car, or if you don’t drive very often.
+Full coverage may not be worth the cost if you own an older or high-mileage car or don’t drive very often.

 Comprehensive and collision insurance only covers the cost of your vehicle at the time of the accident.
 If you have a high insurance deductible, or if your car isn’t worth very much, you may be able to drop collision and comprehensive coverage if the monthly cost of insurance over time may exceed the value of your vehicle.